queryluke/masseffect-5e/static/data/rules/08-04-systems.md

 Some systems provide a list of Downtime Activities, meaning players can participate in one of the Downtime Activity listed while on board the ship during a long rest.
-The Downtime Training has a list of tool and/or weapon proficiencies that can be learned from participating in the <nuxt-link to="needsLink!!!">Downtime Activity: Training</nuxt-link>.
+The Downtime Training has a list of tool and/or weapon proficiencies that can be learned from participating in the <nuxt-link to="/phb/rules/missions#between-missions">Downtime Activity: Training</nuxt-link>.

 Adding a new system or installing an upgrade takes 8 hours of uninterrupted work.
 You can either pay a skilled hireling for a days work or you can make the upgrades yourself.